Adaptive estimating function inference for non-stationary determinantal point processes: Estimating functions based on joint intensities

 \subsection{Second order estimating functions}

 Referring to the previous section, much attention has been devoted to instances of the case $l=1$, $q_1=2$ and $k_1=p$.
 In this case we obtain a second-order estimating function of the form

-\cite{guan:06} noted that for computational and statistical efficiency it may be advantageous to use only close pairs of points rather than all pairs of points.
+In \cite{guan:06}, the author noted that for computational and statistical efficiency it may be advantageous to use only close pairs of points rather than all pairs of points.
 Thus in \eqref{eq:ef} it is common practice to introduce an indicator $\cara{\|u-v\| \le R}$ for some constant $0<R$ or choose $f$ so that $f(u,v)=0$ whenever $\|u-v\|>R$.
 We discuss a method for choosing $R$ in Section~\ref{sec:adaptiveR}.

-The general form \eqref{eq:ef} includes e.g.\ the score functions of second-order composite likelihood \citep{guan:06,waagepetersen:07} and Palm likelihood functions \citep{tanaka:ogata:stoyan:08,prokesova:jensen:13,prokesova:dvorak:jensen:16} as well as score functions of minimum contrast object functions based on non-parametric estimates of summary statistics as the $K$ or the pair correlation function.
-For the second-order composite likelihood of \cite{guan:06},
+The general form \eqref{eq:ef} includes e.g.\ the score functions of second-order composite likelihood \citep{guan:06,waagepetersen:07} and Palm likelihood functions \citep{tanaka:ogata:stoyan:08,prokesova:jensen:13,prokesova:dvorak:jensen:16} as well as score functions of minimum contrast object functions based on non-parametric estimates of summary statistics as the Ripley's $K$ or the pair correlation function.
+For the second-order composite likelihood defined in equation (4) in \cite{guan:06},

 while

 for the second-order composite likelihood proposed in \cite{waagepetersen:07}.
 The score of the Palm likelihood as generalized to the inhomogeneous case in \cite{prokesova:dvorak:jensen:16} is obtained with